solana-labs/solana/book/src/introduction.md

 ## What are SOLs?

 A SOL is the name of Solana's native token, which can be passed to nodes in a Solana cluster in exchange for running an on-chain program or validating its output.
 The system may perform micropayments of fractional SOLs and a SOL may be split as many as 34 times.
 The fractional sol is called a _lamport_.
 It is named in honor of Solana's biggest technical influence, [Leslie Lamport](https://en.wikipedia.org/wiki/Leslie_Lamport).
-A lamport has a value of approximately 0.0000000000582 sol \(2^-34\).
+A lamport has a value of 0.000000001 sol.